NishikiChisato/Lua-notes/notes/hashtable.md

 }
 ```

-Now, we have known the meaning of two input argement. `nums` represent the distribution of integer keys and `pna` represent how many integer keys.
+Now, we have known the meaning of two input argument. `nums` represent the distribution of integer keys and `pna` represent how many integer keys.
 This function should return new size(called optimal size) of array part, and this return value should hold several attributes.

 - The optimal size should be the power of 2.